 GBD 2010 created regions based on two criteria: epidemiological similarity and geographic closeness.
 The GBD regional groupings differ from the World Bank regional classification system.
-More information about GBD regional classifications can be found on the IHME website: www.ihmeuw.org/gbdfaq.
+More information about GBD regional classifications can be found on the IHME website at www.ihmeuw.org/gbdfaq.

-Rather than using the GBD regional classifications, this report provides findings based on the countries in World Bank's regional definition of East Asia and Pacific.
+Rather than using the GBD regional classifications, this report provides findings based on the countries in World Bank's regional definition of Europe and Central Asia.
 Figures reflect World Bank regional classifications.
 GBD, however, does not produce estimates for territories or countries with fewer than 50,000 people or countries that have only recently come into existence.